Orientation - Tuesday, August 29

 - How open am I to being transformed by this community?

-Come meet your Residential Communities Coordinator (RCC) and take part in your dorm's first community meeting.
-Join up with your dorm team, head back to the hall, and relax!
+Meet your Residential Communities Coordinator (RCC) and take part in your residence hall’s first community meeting.
+Join up with your orientation group, head back to the hall, and relax!